 The winds of the port were favourable, and the currents of the sea seemed normal, with a slight billow.
 The rainy night had delayed our determined embarkation, since it had extended through the early morning.
 Mother Nature had offered us a momentary respite to proceed forth, and we soon were riding the tides of the sea.

 The sails were up, the masts were fastened, and the propellers were running smoothly.
 For a brief interval the sun had shone and steered us clear, from the nebulous patch of the cumuli that loured, with the energy on the surface currents.

 The velocity of the Aegeus was at two knots, but the capacity was five knots.
 The speed of the vessel was not a grave concern from the start, since we were instantly confronted, with the instability of the area.

-We passed south of the Isle of Wight, then Lyme Bay, and were in the northern part of the English Channel.
-The Strait of Dover was on the east.
+We passed south of the Isle of Wight, then Lyme Bay.
+We were in the northern part of the English Channel, and the Strait of Dover was on the east.